Hedy West: Education, career and later life

 West developed a close working relationship at the time with the painter Gertrude Degenhardt, who illustrated a German-published collection of West's songs.
 In the autumn of 1970, West moved from Great Britain to West Germany, where she learned German and made two further recordings.
 The first, Getting Folk Out of the Country (1974), was recorded in London with fellow American Bill Clifton and released by FV Schallplatten.
 The second, Love, Hell and Biscuits (also entitled Whores, Hell and Biscuits), was released by Bear Family Records in 1976.
 In Germany, she met philosophy and psychology professor Joseph Katz (1920–88) who became her third husband in 1980 when they moved to Stony Brook, New York.
 West picked her elderly grandparents' brains for scraps of musical memory.
 She studied composition with David Lewin at Stony Brook University, living nearby with her husband, with whom she had a daughter, Talitha (b.
 1980).
 She was an adjunct professor at Stony Brook, teaching two courses in folk music.
 One of her students, singer-songwriter Robin Greenstein, worked with West cataloging her record and tape collection.
 From Long Island, she moved with her husband and daughter to Princeton, NJ.
 Then in the early 1990s, following Katz's 1988 death, she moved to Lower Merion Township in the Philadelphia, Pennsylvania, suburbs, where she spent most of her final years.
 One of her last performances was at the Eisteddfod Festival, sponsored by the Folk Music Society of New York at Polytechnic University in 2004.

-West's most famous song was "500 Miles," put together from fragments of a melody she had heard her uncle sing to her back in Georgia.
-She copyrighted the resulting patched song.
-"500 Miles" has been recorded by Bobby Bare (a Billboard Top 10 hit in 1963), The Highwaymen, The Kingston Trio, Peter, Paul and Mary, Peter & Gordon, Rosanne Cash, and many others.
+West's most famous song was 500 Miles, put together from fragments of a melody she had heard her uncle sing to her back in Georgia.
+She copyrighted the resulting song.
+500 Miles has been recorded by Bobby Bare (a Billboard Top 10 hit in 1963), The Highwaymen, The Kingston Trio, Peter, Paul and Mary, Peter & Gordon, Rosanne Cash, and many others.
 Another well-known song that she wrote and copyrighted (but which borrows heavily from existing traditional folk material) is "Cotton Mill Girl".

 Cancer ruined her voice in her last years.
 A fine musical legacy is in unreleased recordings, such as a live concert from the 1978 University of Chicago Folk Festival, broadcast in her memory by The Midnight Special program of local radio station WFMT.

-Hedy West died of cancer on July 3, 2005 at a hospital in Philadelphia.
+Hedy West died of cancer on July 3, 2005, at a hospital in Philadelphia.